boazbk/tcs/lec_26_quantum_computing.md

 * We execute each elementary operation one by one: at every step we apply to the current state either an operation of the form $U_{NAND}^{i,j,k}$ or an operation of the form $HAD^i$ for $i,j,k\in [m]$.

-* At the end of the computation, we _measure_ the system, and output the result of the last qubit (i.e. the qubit in location $m-1$).^[For simplicity we restrict attention to functions with a single bit of output, though the definition of quantum circuits naturally extends to circuits with multiple outputs.]
+* At the end of the computation, we _measure_ the system, and output the result of the last qubit (i.e. the qubit in location $m-1$).
+(For simplicity we restrict attention to functions with a single bit of output, though the definition of quantum circuits naturally extends to circuits with multiple outputs.)

 * We say that the circuit _computes_ the function $f$ if the probability that this output equals $f(x)$ is at least $2/3$.
 Note that this probability is obtained by summing up the squares of the amplitudes of all coordinates in the final state of the system corresponding to vectors $|y \rangle$ where $y_{m-1}=f(x)$.